AxlLind/AdventOfCode2021/README.md

 # AdventOfCode2020 :crab:
 Solutions to AoC 2021 problems in Rust :crab:

+See [timings.md](./timings.md) for execution time and output of each solution.

 ## Usage
 ```sh
 cargo run --release --bin [DAY] # run a specific day